CSC Media Group

-CSC Media Group, formerly known as Chart Show Channels (CSC), was a British cable television broadcasting company.
-It was a subsidiary of Sony Pictures Television.
-The company dissolved on 27 November 2019.
+CSC Media Group Limited, formerly known as Chart Show Channels (CSC), was a British cable television and broadcasting company that operated from 20 May 2002 until its dissolution by its final owner, Sony Pictures Television, on 27 November 2019.

 Background

 CSC Media Group was named after the now defunct UK music show The Chart Show, which ran on ITV and Channel 4 for twelve years.
 CSC evolved from the original Chart Show production company Video Visuals, to Chart Show Channels, which was then acquired in 2007 by private equity group Veronis Suhler Stevenson.

-Until Sony acquired the company, they owned sixteen channels, all of which are advertising-funded and free to air (FTA).
+Until its acquisition by Sony Pictures Television, the company owned 16 channels, all of which are advertising-funded and free to air (FTA).